Southern Steam: Elite Indoor Football

 On July 18, 2016, the AIF announced it had ceased operations.
 On August 4, the Steam announced they were accepted into the new Elite Indoor Football.
 In fact, Elite Indoor Football is based at the same office in the Savannah suburb of Ellabell and its president is Robert Dammarell, also owner of the Steam, indicating that (like the Cape Fear Heroes did in creating Supreme Indoor Football) Dammarell and the Steam created their own league.

 On August 17, 2016, the City of Savannah made it clear that the Steam could not return to the Civic Center for home games unless the Dammarrels paid all money owed to the city from the previous season; in any event, the Savannah Coastal Outlaws of United States Indoor Football and Arena Pro Football had already secured a lease on the Savannah Civic Center.
 The Steam had a cross-schedule agreement with Supreme Indoor Football to play games against some of its teams for the 2017 season.

 Before starting their season, the Steam appeared to have rebranded to the Southern Steam.
 Once they starting playing EIF league games, they were listed as playing outdoors in nearby Statesboro.
 Later in the 2017 season, the team moved home games into a converted warehouse in Statesboro.
-In 2019, they moved to Jacksonville, Florida, and the Jacksonville Ice & Sportsplex.
+In 2019 they moved to Jacksonville, Florida, and the Jacksonville Ice & Sportsplex.
+The Steam concluded their 2019 season in Championship fashion with a 24-14 victory over the Carolina Aviators.
+Courtney Reese was named the 2019 offensive MVP after accounting for an Elite Indoor Football season record 24 touchdowns.

+The most recent reference to the team is from January 2025, when, after changing its name to the Southern Scream and initially agreeing to join the Professional Arena Indoor Association, they withdrew from that league prior to the 2025 season.